 - Recording 4 – a monologue on an academic subject, e.g. a university lecture.

 The examiners will be looking for evidence of your ability to understand the main ideas and detailed factual information, the opinions and attitudes of speakers, the purpose of an utterance and evidence of your ability to follow the development of ideas.

-The Reading section consists of 40 questions, designed to test a wide range of reading skills.
-These include reading for gist, reading for main ideas, reading for detail, skimming, understanding logical argument and recognising writers’ opinions, attitudes and purpose.
+The reading test consists of 40 questions, designed to test a wide range of reading skills.
+These include reading for gist, main ideas, reading for detail, skimming, understanding logical argument and recognising writers’ opinions, attitudes and purpose.

 Topics are of general interest.
 There are two tasks: